PiyushDeshmukh/camgor/README.md

 camgor expects you to have the [github's API token](https://github.com/settings/tokens/new), and store it in token.txt file in the root directory.

+## Creating Environment

+To recreate the environment from conda, use environment.yml file.

+    conda env create -f environment.yml

 ## Usage
 camgor is built on python 2.7